typedb/typedb/README.md

 ## Logical Inference

-Grakn’s query language performs logical inference through [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning) of entity types and relationships, in order to infer implicit facts, associations and conclusions in real-time, during runtime of OLTP queries.
+Grakn’s query language performs logical inference through [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning) of entity types and relationships, to infer implicit facts, associations and conclusions in real-time, during runtime of OLTP queries.
 The inference is performed through entity and relationship type reasoning, as well as rule-based reasoning.
-This allows the discovery of facts that would otherwise be too hard to find, the abstraction of complex relationships into its simper conclusion, as well as translation of higher level queries into lower level and more complex data representation.
+This allows the discovery of facts that would otherwise be too hard to find, the abstraction of complex relationships into its simpler conclusion, as well as translation of higher level queries into the lower level and more complex data representation.

 ## Distributed Analytics